How to remove yourself from data brokers

 Timelines by broker type

-Submitting an opt-out request does not guarantee removal.
+Submitting a removal request does not guarantee removal.
 You need to verify.

 How to check